sunfishcode/wasm-reference-manual/WebAssembly.md

 Modules contain a version [varuint32].

 Modules also contain a sequence of sections.
-Each section has a [string] *name* and associated data.
+Each section has an [identifier] *name* and associated data.

 **Validation:**
  - The version index is required to be equal to `0xc`.